teramako/Jagabata.psm/docs/en-US/cmdlets/Register-AnsibleLabel.md

 ## PARAMETERS

 ### -Id
-Label ID to be registered.
+Label ID or its resource object to be registered.

 ```yaml
 Type: UInt64